 Yes.
 Ad space and sponsorship opportunities are available.
-Contact Bert at 780-929-1364 to discuss options.
+Please contact Alyssa Carson at (780) 929-4306 for more information.

 The three New Flyer Excelsior coaches are owned by Beaumont and are branded Beaumont Transit.
 Two buses will be in operation at any one time, with the third bus as a backup.
 The buses will be rotated through the schedule so that all there buses are used equally.
 The buses will be used by Beaumont Transit exclusively.

 Beaumont has contracted ETS to provide the drivers, maintenance and storage of the buses.
 After consulting with other regional transit providers, ETS was deemed to be the best option for providing bus service to Beaumont.
 There are several reasons:

 The buses will operate in the morning and afternoon at peak times.
 As ridership increases, additional trips per day may be added.
 Additional bus stops within Beaumont may be added also.